Washington County Quorum Court passes resolution to aid people who cannot afford bail

 FAYETTEVILLE, Ark.
-(KNWA) — Washington County’s Quorum Court voted Thursday to allow the criminal justice system to discriminate against incarcerated individuals who simply cannot afford to pay bail.
+(KFTA) — Washington County’s Quorum Court voted Thursday to allow the criminal justice system to discriminate against incarcerated individuals who simply cannot afford to pay bail.

 The court voted 13-1 in favor of ombudsman Stan Adeleman’s resolution.
 It encouraged the county’s criminal justice agencies “to adopt the principle no person should be detained in the Washington County Detention Center awaiting trial solely because of their inability to obtain pre-trial release through additional bail/bond.”